Racibórz: Middle Ages

 However, the first confirmed mention of Racibórz was made in 1108 in the Gesta principum Polonorum chronicle by the Benedictine monk Gallus Anonymus, at a time when the Polish duke Bolesław III Wrymouth had to ward off the attacks by the forces of Duke Svatopluk of Bohemia invading from the Moravian lands in the south.
-The Polish rule over the Racibórz area was confirmed in 1137, it was incorporated into the Duchy of Silesia according to the Testament of Bolesław III in the following year.
+The Polish rule over the Racibórz area was confirmed in 1137, it became part of the newly formed Duchy of Silesia, a provincial duchy of Poland, according to the Testament of Bolesław III in the following year.

 Racibórz was an important center of beer production, and the townspeople enjoyed a privilege that allowed brewing already in the early 12th century.
 Brewing was an important source of the town's income, and local beer was popular not only in Silesia, but also in neighboring Czechia.

 From 1155, Racibórz was the seat of a castellany.
 The town became the first historical capital of Upper Silesia, when the Duchy of Racibórz was established by the Piast duke Mieszko I Tanglefoot upon the first partition of Silesia in 1172.
 From 1202 onwards, Duke Mieszko ruled over whole Upper Silesia as Duke of Opole and Racibórz.
 He had the settlement beneath his residence laid out and the area colonized by Flemish merchants, the first coin with the Polish description "MILOST" was issued in Racibórz in 1211.
 Mieszko's son and successor Duke Casimir I granted the Racibórz citizens municipal privileges in 1217.

 In 1241, the Poles led by local Duke Mieszko II the Fat won the Battle of Racibórz during the first Mongol invasion of Poland and the Duke founded a Dominican monastery in the city, where he was buried in 1246.
 The first Polish national anthem Gaude Mater Polonia was written ca. 1260–70 in Latin by the Dominican brother Wincenty of Kielcza.
 In 1285 Duke Przemysław of Racibórz granted the Wrocław bishop Thomas II Zaremba asylum during his fierce struggle with the Silesian duke Henry IV Probus.
 In turn, Bishop Thomas donated a college of canons at Racibórz Castle, dedicated to Saint Thomas of Canterbury.
 Duke Przemysław also founded a Dominican nunnery and his daughter Euphemia became its first prioress in 1313.
 Around 1300, the Dominican friar Peregrine of Opole compiled his Sermones de tempore and Sermones de sanctis collections.